manishrps/mslearn-ai900/instructions/00 - Local development.md

 ## Local Development

-If you are working on your local computer, you can follow these steps to configure your environment to work with the labs.
+While performing the labs make sure you meet all the requirements for these lab, if you have already installed, check with the update of the application, you can follow these steps to configure your environment to work with the labs.

 ### C++ Redistributable
 1. Download and install the [Visual C++ Redistributable (x64)](https://aka.ms/vs/16/release/vc_redist.x64.exe)